mediocregopher/mediocre-api/auth/README.md

 with any requests that require user authentication as the `X-USER-TOKEN` header.
 The api may retrieve the authenticated user identifier using `GetUser`.

-**User tokens are only valid for 2 days.
-The application must expect this and get a new one periodically**

 ## Builtin

 There is a builtin REST api which can be used (`NewMux`).
 It is not necessary to